stackbone.rag

 embeddingModel: openai/text-embedding-3-small # default

-• embeddingModel — any model id OpenRouter resolves for the /v1/embeddings endpoint.
-Changing model on an existing collection requires re-ingestion (the dimension is locked at schema-install time).
+• embeddingModel — any model id the OpenRouter-compatible embeddings endpoint resolves.
+Changing the model on an existing collection requires re-ingestion, because the vector dimension is fixed by the schema.

 Ingestion